notepad-plus-plus/npp-usermanual/content/docs/user-defined-language-system.md

 | Delimiter 7 | 64    |   | Keyword 7 | 65536  |   |              |          |
 | Delimiter 8 | 128   |   | Keyword 8 | 131072 |   |              |          |

+The `<WordsStyle>` `colorStyle` attribute decides whether to use the defined colors from `fgColor` and `bgColor` attributes, or to use the default color setting (from **Settings > Style Configurator > Global Styles > Default Style**, _not_ from the UDL's default style).
+The attribute should be set to one of the following:

+* No `colorStyle` attribute: this style will use both the `fgColor` and `bgColor` attributes from this `<WordsStyle>` item (standard behavior)
+* Set `colorStyle="2"`: this style will inherit the foreground color from the Default style, and use the `bgColor` value as the background color (equivalent to right-clicking the foreground color in the UDL styler dialog box)
+* Set `colorStyle="1"`: this style will inherit the background color from the Default style, and use the `fgColor` value as the background color (equivalent to right-clicking the background color in the UDL styler dialog box)
+* Set `colorStyle="0"`: this style will inherit both the foreground and background colors from the Default style (equivalent to right-clicking both the foreground and background colors in the UDL styler dialog box)